ryanhellyer/unique-headers/readme.txt

 == Changelog ==

+= 1.5 =
+Introduced unlimited taxonomy support.
+All publicly viewable taxonomies will have the ability to add customer headers.
+When using a blog page set to a static page URL, the image from the static pages custom header will be used.

+= 1.4.8 =
-Version 1.4.8: Fixing a bug triggered by WordPress assigning non-URL's as the URL.
+Fixing a bug triggered by WordPress assigning non-URL's as the URL.

+= 1.4.7
-Version 1.4.7: Setting a more sane plugin review time.
+Setting a more sane plugin review time.

+= 1.4.6 =
-Version 1.4.6: Fixing bug with handling taxonomies.
+Fixing bug with handling taxonomies.
 Added plugin review notice back, but without the non-existent MONTH_IN_SECONDS constant.

+= 1.4.5 =
-Version 1.4.5: Removing plugin review notice due to unsolvable errors.
+Removing plugin review notice due to unsolvable errors.

+= 1.4.4 =
-Version 1.4.4: Adding plugin review class back, with correct time stamp set.
+Adding plugin review class back, with correct time stamp set.

+= 1.4.3 =
-Version 1.4.3: Temporarily removing plugin review class until bugs are fixed.
+Temporarily removing plugin review class until bugs are fixed.

+= 1.4.2 =
-Version 1.4.2: Adding a plugin review class.
+Adding a plugin review class.

+= 1.4.1 =
-Version 1.4.1: Instantiating the plugin later (allows for adding additional post-types in themes).
+Instantiating the plugin later (allows for adding additional post-types in themes).

+= 1.4 =
-Version 1.4: Adding backwards compatibility to maintain header images provided by the Taxonomy metadata plugin.
+Adding backwards compatibility to maintain header images provided by the Taxonomy metadata plugin.

+= 1.3.12 =
-Version 1.3.12: Added French language translation.
+Added French language translation.

+= 1.3.11 =
-Version 1.3.11: Moved instantiation and localization code into a class.
+Moved instantiation and localization code into a class.

+= 1.3.10 =
-Version 1.3.10: Added Deutsch (German) language translation.
+Added Deutsch (German) language translation.

+= 1.3.9 =
-Version 1.3.9: Fixing error which caused header images to disappear on upgrading (data was still available just not accessed correctly).<br />
+Fixing error which caused header images to disappear on upgrading (data was still available just not accessed correctly).

+= 1.3.8 =
-Version 1.3.8: Modification translation system to work with changes on WordPress.org.<br />
+Modification translation system to work with changes on WordPress.org.

+= 1.3.7 =
-Version 1.3.7: Addition of Spanish translation<br />
+Addition of Spanish translation.

+= 1.3.1 =
-Version 1.3.1: Adjustment to match post meta key to other plugins, for compatibilty reasons.<br />
+Adjustment to match post meta key to other plugins, for compatibilty reasons.

+= 1.3 =
-Version 1.3: Total rewrite to use custom built in system for media uploads.
-Also adapted taxonomies to use ID's and added support for extra post-types and taxonomies.<br />
+Total rewrite to use custom built in system for media uploads.
+Also adapted taxonomies to use ID's and added support for extra post-types and taxonomies.

+= 1.2 =
-Version 1.2: Converted to use the class from the Multiple Featured Images plugin<br />
+Converted to use the class from the Multiple Featured Images plugin.

+= 1.1 =
-Version 1.1: Added support for tags <br />
+Added support for tags.

+= 1.0.4 =
-Version 1.0.4: Added support for displaying a category specific image on the single post pages<br />
+Added support for displaying a category specific image on the single post pages.

+= 1.0.3 =
-Version 1.0.3: Correction for $new_url for categories<br />
+Correction for $new_url for categories.

+= 1.0.2 =
-Version 1.0.2: Bug fix to allow default header to display when no category specified<br />
+Bug fix to allow default header to display when no category specified.

+= 1.0.1 =
-Version 1.0.1: Bug fixes for post/page thumbnails<br />
+Bug fixes for post/page thumbnails.

-Version 1.0: Initial release<br />
+= 1.0 =
+Initial release.

 = Credits =